 Through all this evolution, we have kept a commitment to seeking for peace in the heart, the home and the world.

-The current members of the church Peace Vigil Committee are: Neill Anderson, Diane Breen, Vernon Domingo, Betty Gilson, Edward Hart, Lisa Rue and Lisa Troy.
+The current members of the church Peace Vigil Committee are: Neill Anderson, Vernon Domingo, Betty Gilson, Edward Hart, Lisa Rue and Lisa Troy.

 For more information contact Betty Gilson at gillyflower@verizon.net.